maxpardoe/capstone/README.md

-# Predicting clean sheets in Europe's top 5 leagues and MLS
+# Predicting Clean Sheets in Europe's Top 5 Leagues and MLS

 ## Goals of the Project